OgDev-01/ecommerce-frontend/src/components/atoms/button/readme.md

 - `variants`

 > If `variants` props is not provided,`"default"` is used as a fallback
-> `icon` props must be and object with the three above listed props
+> `icon` props must be an object with the three above listed props